clases-julio/p9-servo-dgarciac2021/README.md

 We got a little bit creative (and destructive) here.
 The assembly will be so simple if only the wire order of the connector meets the GPIO order!
 You see, there's three pins in a row in the RPI which are 5V, GND and GPIO14 respectively.
 [We have already talked about GPIO's here](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/GPIO).
 There we see that those pins are **(BOARD mode!) numbers 4, 6 and 8.**

-However, the original connector of the servo comes in the following arrangement: VCC, Control Signal and GND. *Damnit*!
+However, the original connector of the servo comes in the following arrangement: VCC, Control Signal and GND. *Damn it*!

 We will have to connect it to the protoboard and do the wiring there, just for one pin!
 Unless...
 We change the conector to our needs.
 Here's a picture of a similar connector: